Indianapolis’ ONLY Licensed, Bonded, and Insured Credit Consulting Company

 If you do want to pay off a collection, make sure you obtain a Pay to Delete letter to have the item removed completely.
 Otherwise, dispute and delete your negative items.

 The collection companies and credit bureaus are already notorious for ignoring disputes and giving consumers the runaround.
 The system is already heavily slanted in favor of the bureaus and the banks and debt collectors.
-For more information about fixing your credit please visit us at creditexperts.io or call today for your CONSULTATION at 317.202.1297.
+For more information about fixing your credit please visit us at creditexperts.io or contact us today to get started.

 Share: